↑

 9. Drain your potatoes.
 I let my cooked potatoes drain in a colander for 4-5 minutes.

-10. Place the potatoes back into the stockpot and place it over low heat for 3-4 minutes.
+10. Place the potatoes back in the stockpot and cook over low heat for 3-4 minutes.

 11. Use your preferred potato masher and begin smashing the potatoes.
 Add the melted butter and Alfredo sauce mixture.

 12. Mix the potatoes until they are your preferred consistency.
 Add the three-cheese blend.
-I like mine smashed potatoes to be a little chunky but feel free to mash them until they’re smooth; it’s your call.
+I like my smashed potatoes a little chunky, but feel free to mash them until they’re smooth; it’s your call.

 13. Add more salt.
-I prefer finishing salt and more freshly cracked black peppercorns at this stage of the recipe.
+I prefer to finish with salt and more freshly cracked black peppercorns at this stage of the recipe.

 14. Serve